techemmy/JS-Codewars-Solved/README.md

 This repository is intended to simplify how to approach this problems and problems in general for beginners who are getting started with Javascript.

+AIM: For now the aim is 50 questions and solutions.

 Feel free to fork this repo and make pull requests to add your own trained codewars KATA with a simple explanation on how the problem is solved.
 Also, make pull requests if you think an explanation can be better.